MPAS-Dev/compass/docs/developers_guide/machines/chrysalis.rst

 gnu
 ---

-To load the compass environment and modules, and set appropriate environment variables run this in the ``compass`` repo root:
+To activate the compass environment, load modules, and set appropriate environment variables, run this in the ``compass`` repo root:

 .. code-block:: bash

-    source ./load/load_compass_env.sh -m anvil -c gnu
+    source ./load/load_compass_env.sh -c gnu

 To build the MPAS model with